GeunhwaJeong/haneul-new/doc/src/explore/wallet-browser.md

    `!faucet 0x6c04ed5110554acf59ff1b535129548dd9a0c741`
    Replace the address in the command with your wallet address.

-The channel bot displays a message that "5 test HANEUL objects are heading to your wallet".
-You can then see 250,000 HANEUL tokens in your wallet, nice!
+The channel bot displays a message that starts with "5 test HANEUL objects are heading to your wallet..."

 ## View your account balance